 - In order for the cake batter to mix quickly and evenly, all ingredients need to be room temperature or slightly warm.

-- Don’t underbake this cake, it should be a deep golden brown as much of the moisture from the rhubarb will soak into the cake which will keep it from drying out.
+- Don’t underbake this cake, it should be golden brown because much of the moisture from the rhubarb will soak into the cake which will keep it from drying out.

 Ingredients

-- White Granulated sugar: Granulated sugar gets mixed with the other vanilla cake batter ingredients to sweeten the cake.
+- White Granulated sugar: Granulated sugar coats the rhubarb to sweeten it and gets mixed with the other vanilla cake batter ingredients to sweeten the cake.

-- Salt: a little salt balances out the sweetness and actually enhances the flavors!
+- Salt: A little fine sea salt balances out the sweetness and actually enhances the flavors!

 - Eggs: I use standard large eggs from the grocery store, be sure they are at room temperature so they blend well into the other ingredients.